Openscapes/approach-guide/approach/tooling.md

 ## Zenodo {#sec-zenodo}

+We cover a lot here.
+See the subheadings in the navigation bar to the right to jump to a section:

+-   Zenodo Openscapes Community creation and curation
+-   How to add your existing Zenodo record to the Zenodo Openscapes Community
+-   How to publish a new record in Zenodo to get a DOI
+-   How to get a DOI for materials on GitHub

 We want to share our material in a way that other people can find it, use it, improve it, and cite it.
-We use the Zenodo repository and a [**Zenodo Openscapes Community**](https://zenodo.org/communities/openscapes/) for this purpose.
+For our lesson materials, like Champions Cohorts, this provides a robust way for people to add their participation to their CV as professional development.
+We use the Zenodo repository and a [Zenodo Openscapes Community](https://zenodo.org/communities/openscapes/) for this purpose.

 [Zenodo](https://zenodo.org/) is a general-purpose open repository that allows researchers to deposit research papers, data sets, research software, reports, and any other research related digital artefacts.
 For each submission, a persistent [digital object identifier](https://en.wikipedia.org/wiki/Digital_object_identifier "Digital object identifier") (DOI) is minted, which makes the stored items easily citable (adapted from [Wikipedia](https://en.wikipedia.org/wiki/Zenodo)).
 Zenodo allows for versioning and we can preserve GitHub repositories in Zenodo.
 GitHub itself is *not* a repository.
 For the full picture, this 1-hr webinar is helpful: [Zenodo: open digital repository \| 2022.12.07](https://youtu.be/yj2r8RayIX8).

-We created a [Zenodo Openscapes Community](https://zenodo.org/communities/openscapes/) as a "semantically meaningful group" of research products in order to make them easily citable and more visible.
-Examples: NASA's [Transform to Open Science](https://zenodo.org/communities/tops/); [Center for Scientific Collaboration and Community Engagement (CSCCE)](https://zenodo.org/communities/cscce/).
+We created a [Zenodo Openscapes Community](https://zenodo.org/communities/openscapes/) as a "semantically meaningful group" of research products using these example Zenodo Communities as inspiration: NASA's [Transform to Open Science](https://zenodo.org/communities/tops/); [Center for Scientific Collaboration and Community Engagement (CSCCE)](https://zenodo.org/communities/cscce/).

 Zenodo has a Sandbox in which one can create and refine a draft Community before creating the real thing.
 This webinar section "[How to create a community](https://youtu.be/yj2r8RayIX8?t=734)" screenshares a walk-through that makes things crystal clear.
 Creating a Sandbox first forces you to recognize decisions to make before creating the real thing, like: needing to create it from an account that looks professional like "curator", rather than a personal email username; or deciding what types of research products to include.

 ### What do we curate in our Zenodo Openscapes Community?

 Anyone can request to have their Zenodo record listed in the Zenodo Openscapes Community.
 Curator is Stefanie Butland via curator\@openscapes.org.
 We don't want to include *everything*.
-We do want:
+We do curate:

 -   Resources on GitHub like the Openscapes Champions Lesson Series, NASA Earthdata Cloud Cookbook, Pathways to Open Science
-    -   make a "release" on GitHub and submit that to Zenodo, choose type = other, or lesson
+    -   make a "release" on GitHub and submit that to Zenodo, choose type = other, or lesson.
+See instructions in [Documentation](https://openscapes.github.idocumentation.qmd#make-our-documentation-citable).
 -   key blog posts like ESIP 2022, 2023 panels
     -   create and upload pdf of post from the website, choose type = other
 -   slide decks from key presentations
     -   upload pdf of slides, choose type = presentation

+We do not curate datasets.

 ### How to add your existing Zenodo record to the Zenodo Openscapes Community